skydoves/sandwich/README.md

 ```

 ### Global operator
-We can operate an operator globally all `ApiResponse`s in our application using the `SandwichInitializer`.
-So we don't need to create every instance of the Operators or use dependency injection for handling common operations.
-Here is an example of handling a global operator about the `ApiResponse.Failure.Error` and `ApiResponse.Failure.Exception`.
-In this example, We will handle `ApiResponse.Success` manually.
+You can operate an operator globally whole `ApiResponse`-s in your application with the `SandwichInitializer`.
+So you don't need to create every instance of the **Operator**s or use dependency injection for handling common operations.
+Here are some examples of handling a global operator for the `ApiResponse.Failure.Error` and `ApiResponse.Failure.Exception`.

 #### Application class
-We can initialize the global operator on the `SandwichInitializer.sandwichOperator`.
-It is recommended to initialize it in the Application class.
+First, you should initialize the global operator to the `SandwichInitializer.sandwichOperator`.
+It's highly recommended to initialize this in the Application class.

 ```kotlin
 class SandwichDemoApp : Application() {